MehuSingh10/ArenaLink-/README.md

 ---

-# SportsLife
+# ArenaLink

-SportsLife is an innovative platform designed to showcase sports academies, provide information on available turfs, and facilitate the booking of turfs and registration for competitions.
+ArenaLink  is an innovative platform designed to showcase sports academies, provide information on available turfs, and facilitate the booking of turfs and registration for competitions.
 The platform serves as a comprehensive solution for sports enthusiasts, academy owners, and competition organizers.

 ## Features